dltj/dltj-blog/content/2025-05-29-issue-116-government-surveillance.md

 I remember when this first came out, and I totally believed it was real until earlier this year.

 What did you learn this week?
-Let me know on [Mastodon](https://code4lib.social/@dltj/) or [Bluesky](https://bsky.app/profile/dltj.org/).
+Let me know on [Mastodon](https://code4lib.social/@dltj/114591093966405498) or [Bluesky](https://bsky.app/profile/dltj.org/post/3lqcpmmgdep2q).

 ## Another season of outdoor cat activity begins {: #cats}
-{{ image(width="600", localsrc="2025/2025-05-29-alan.jpg", alt="White and gray cat with black collar sitting attentively in a mulched garden bed, surrounded by green lawn and suburban homes in the background.
+{{ image(width="600", localsrc="2025/2025-05-29-alan.jpg", alt="White and gray cat with purple collar sitting attentively in a mulched garden bed, surrounded by green lawn and suburban homes in the background.
 In front of the cat is the dead remnants of last year's catnip patch with new green sprouts shooting up.") }}